Find Grad Schools

 79 Yearly Graduations

 Lenoir - Rhyne University is the 11th most popular school in the nation for students seeking a master's degree in occupational therapy.
 Roughly 2,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $30,000 per year, while in-state graduate students, on average, pay $12,240 per year.
+The average in-state tuition for full-time undergraduates is $43,000 per year, while in-state graduate students, on average, pay $12,240 per year.
 During the most recent year for which we have data, 79 people received their master's degree in occupational therapy from Lenoir - Rhyne University.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+About 93% of this group were women, and 18% were students from an underrepresented racial-ethnic group.

 #11